MohammedAlnajrani/pandas-eda-case-study-youtupe/README.md

 -Our Goal:
-To Answer the following questions: identify the top 5 videos? the most trending Youtube Channels in US,GB,jp and FR? identify the top 5 videos? correlation between likes ,dislikes ,views and comment Top 1 Popular videos from each category?
+To Answer the following questions:

+identify the top 5 videos?

+the most trending Youtube Channels in US,GB,jp and FR?

+identify the top 5 videos?

+correlation between likes ,dislikes ,views and comment.

+Top 1 Popular videos from each category?

 Top 1 Popular videos from each country?

 Top 1 like videos from each country?

 Trending video have Disabled Comment?

 -DATA cleansing: